Uxbridge and South Ruislip: Current

-As a result of a new ward structure, the boundary with Ruislip, Northwood and Pinner was realigned, with the constituency gaining the Ickenham and South Harefield ward, but losing parts of the (redrawn) Eastcote and Ruislip wards.
+As a result of a new ward structure which came into effect in May 2022, the boundary with Ruislip, Northwood and Pinner was realigned, with the constituency gaining the Ickenham & South Harefield ward, but losing parts of the (redrawn) Eastcote and Ruislip wards.

 Constituency profile

 The seat is in the Outer London commuter belt, is served by seven tube stations, and includes green spaces such as the Colne Valley regional park.
 In contrast to neighbouring Hayes and inner western suburbs, the area is without brutalist tower blocks.
 The highest density of buildings is found close to historic Uxbridge town centre, a hub in a seat that is ethnically diverse and prosperous, including on its outskirts Brunel University.
 Most of the borough electoral wards in the area vote Conservative, except for Uxbridge South, which returns Labour councillors.
 Workless claimants, registered jobseekers, were in November 2012 significantly lower than the national average of 3.8%, at 2.6% of the population based on a statistical compilation by The Guardian.

 The constituency voted to leave the European Union in 2016 with an estimated 57.2% of votes, according to a House of Commons Library report.
 In August 2018, an analysis of YouGov polling by Focaldata suggested support for Remain had risen from 43.6% to 51.4%.
 Boris Johnson, former Prime Minister and Member of Parliament for the constituency, is a prominent Eurosceptic politician and was a key figure of the Vote Leave campaign in the run-up to the Brexit referendum on 23 June 2016; which resulted in a victory for the Leave campaign when the UK electorate voted in favour of British withdrawal from the European Union.